demisto/content/Packs/CommonScripts/Scripts/CreateIndicatorsFromSTIX/README.md

 Creates indicators from the submitted STIX file.
 Supports STIX 1.0 and STIX 2.0.
 Wrapper for `StixParser` automation.
-This automation creates indicators and adds an indicator's relationships if existed.
+This automation creates indicators and adds an indicator's relationships if available.

 ## Script Data
 ---